top of page

 Tickets go on sale at Barnett’s at the usual price of £12 per head (including a glass of wine or soft drink and nibbles) a few weeks before the event.
 We stock the speaker's book in the shop and offer a “package” price, at a small discount, for a ticket and a copy of the book.

 Subscribe to our newsletter for news of when the event is launched and tickets are available.
-Or drop in to see us or email (enquiries@barnettsbooks.co.uk), telephone (01892 783566) or contact us via the website (click here) if you would like to learn more.
+Or drop in to see us, email (enquiries@barnettsbooks.co.uk), telephone (01892 783566) or contact us via the website (click here) if you would like to learn more.

 Literary Lounge events gallery